Virginia Republican candidates for governor show grip Trump has on party

 "If we're going to win a statewide election, we need more buy-in of our candidates, not just from the party elites," she said.
 "The Bush Republicans, the Cheney Republicans, they need to recognize that the people are awake and it's a new day.
 It's time that they understand they're here to stay and embrace them.
 We're not going away."

-She, too, is still considering an independent run, out of anger with a convention process she says is already rigged.
+She, too, is still considering a run as a third-party candidate, out of anger with a convention process she says is already rigged.
 "Let's see what happens," Chase responded.